JDORYXD/MO-IT101-Group14/README.md

+This project has already been graded . thanks for you contributions for the readme file.

 # MotorPH Automatic Payroll System

 A Java-based automatic payroll system that manages employee information, attendance records, and payroll calculations.
 This system demonstrates core programming skills, file handling, and payroll computation logic including SSS, PhilHealth, Pag-IBIG, and tax deductions.